-When you use your debit card when you’re abroad, to take out cash at an ATM or pay at a shop or restaurant, you’ll usually see the option to pay in either the local currency or in pounds.
+When you use your debit card when you’re abroad, to take out cash or pay at a shop or restaurant, you’ll usually see the option to pay in either the local currency or in pounds.

 But which one should you choose?